 Alright. *rolls sleeves up* *cracks knuckles* Who’s ready to talk about the internet as a hostile space for women? — Rega Jha (@RegaJha) February 17, 2015

 She is correct in stating that the Social Media is hostile to women, but she was not “attacked” for being a woman.
-Not even for calling Pakistanis hotter (by the way women are treated in really hostile manner by many “hot” Pakistani men).
+Not even for calling Pakistanis hotter (by the way women are treated in a really hostile manner by many “hot” Pakistani men).
 But for terming an entire group of people “ugly”.

 Let me be honest.
 Yes, most of us on the social media face criticism and abuses for putting opinions, whether the opinions are silly or serious.
 My facebook page (Bhak Sala) has 550,000+ subscribers and I get 100s of messages in which I am referred as AAPtard, ModiTard, IslamoPhobe, Sickular, Naxal, etc.

 I used to react to abuses in the past, but now no more.
 People grow by accepting, tolerating and/or ignoring these attacks.
-It is personal choice.
-Rega Jha can either choose to ignore or play victim in future.
+It is a personal choice.
+Rega Jha can either choose to ignore or play the victim in future.
 My bet is on the latter, as she will always find support for her jokes and stupidity because somehow she has earned the label of being a “liberal”.